 Digital nomad.
 You’ve heard this term before, right?
-Lately, the concept of a digital nomad has been getting a lot of hype because it sounds like the ultimate dream – traveling the world working from anywhere you want.
-But unlike any regular traveler, these are often on the road for weeks, months, or even years, so they have to make sure they cover everything in their digital nomad packing list before they leave.
+Travelling the world working from anywhere you want is such a dream come true.
+But unlike any regular traveler, nomads are often on the road for weeks, months, or even years, so they have to make sure they cover everything in their digital nomad packing list before they leave.

 Digital Nomad Packing List and Travel Must-Haves